 If you have a concern about your child, you should first, arrange to meet with your child's teacher to discuss your concerns.

-The class teacher will then have a discussion with the SENCo and a referral will be made for further SENCo involvement.
+The class teacher will then have a discussion with the SENDCo and a referral will be made for further SENDCo involvement.

-The school SENCo will meet with parents to discuss the issues causing concern and to complete any referrals for the involvement of outside agencies.
+The school SENDCo may need to contact the family to discuss the issues causing concern and to complete any referrals for the involvement of outside professionals.

-How will the school involve me as a parent and my child in meeting our SEND needs?
+How will the school involve me as a parent/carer and my child in meeting their SEND needs?

 Class teachers hold regular review meetings.
 There are Open Evenings every term where you can book an appointment to see your child’s work and discuss their progress with the teacher.
 We give advice on how to support learning at home.
 In some cases, if appropriate, teachers might use a home/school book to have daily communication with parents.
-In addition, the SENCo can be reached by email or phone.
-When further intervention is required, the SENCo and Education Psychologist will meet with you to discuss what further support can be provided.
+In addition, the SENDCo can be reached by email or phone.
+When further intervention is required, the SENDCo and Education Psychologist or SEATSs advisor will meet with you to discuss what further support can be provided.

 What additional support will my child receive in school?